crate/cratedb-guide/docs/integrate/metabase/usage.md

 If you'd like to see how the other questions were configured, feel free to check out the [video tutorial] on this topic.

-If this integration could benefit you, feel free to head to [CreateDB Cloud] and get started!
+If this integration could benefit you, feel free to head to [CrateDB Cloud] and get started!

 [CrateDB Cloud]: https://console.cratedb.cloud/